-- 5. Separate Accounting.
-Our policies may permit separate accounting to be applied to your Roth IRA for the benefit of your beneficiaries.
-If permitted, separate accounting must be applied in accordance with Treasury Regulation 1.401(a)(9)-8, Q&A 2 and 3.
-A beneficiary is considered the only designated beneficiary of his/her share of the Roth IRA assets if separate accounting applies. - IRA assets if separate accounting applies.
-Federal Income Tax Status of Your Roth IRA. - 1.
-No Deduction for Contributions.
+Federal Income Tax Status of Your Roth IRA.

+- No Deduction for Contributions.
 Roth IRA contributions are not deductible on your federal income tax return at any time. - 2.
 Tax-free Earnings.
 The earnings, including gains and losses, on your Roth IRA contributions accumulate tax-deferred.
 At the time of your distribution, the earnings will be free from federal income tax if your distribution is a qualified distribution. - 3.
 Taxation of Distributions.
-The taxation of your Roth IRA distribution, which is not rolled over, is dependent upon whether your distribution is a qualified distribution or nonqualified distribution and is subject to the ordering rules.
-Roth IRA distributions are not subject to federal income tax withholding.
-You may also be subject to state or local taxes on your Roth IRA distributions. - No Special Tax Treatment.
+The taxation of your Roth IRA distribution, which is not rolled over, is dependent upon whether your distribution is

+- a qualified distribution or nonqualified distribution and is subject to the ordering rules.
+Roth IRA distributions are generally not subject to federal income tax withholding.
+You may also be subject to state or local taxes on your Roth IRA distributions. - 4.
+No Special Tax Treatment.
 Roth IRA distributions are not eligible for special tax treatments, such as ten year averaging, that may apply to other employer-sponsored retirement plan distributions.

 Estate and Gift Tax.
 The designation of a beneficiary to receive Roth IRA distributions upon your death will not be considered a transfer of property for federal gift tax purposes.
 Upon your death, the value of all assets remaining in your Roth IRA will usually be included in your gross estate for estate tax purposes, regardless of the named beneficiary or manner of distribution.
 There is no specific estate tax exclusion for assets held within a Roth IRA.
 After your death, beneficiaries should pay careful attention to the rules for the disclaiming any portion of your Roth IRA under IRC Section 2518.

 Annual Statements.
 Each year we will furnish you and the IRS with statements reflecting the activity in your Roth IRA.
-You and the IRS will receive IRS Forms 5498 and 1099-R. IRS Form 5498 or an appropriate substitute indicates the fair market value of the account, including Roth IRA contributions, for the year.
+You and the IRS will receive IRS Forms 5498, IRA Contribution Information, and 1099-R, Distributions From Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc. IRS Form 5498 or an appropriate substitute indicates the fair market value of the account, including Roth IRA contributions, for the year.
 IRS Form 1099-R reflects your Roth IRA distributions for the year.

 Federal Tax Penalties and IRS Form 5329.
 Several tax penalties may apply to your various Roth IRA transactions, and are in addition to any federal, state, or local taxes.
-Federal penalties and excise taxes are generally reported and remitted to the IRS by completing IRS Form 5329, and attaching the form to your federal income tax return.
+Federal penalties and excise taxes are generally reported and remitted to the IRS by completing IRS Form 5329, Additional Taxes on Qualified Plans (Including IRAs) and Other Tax-Favored Accounts, and attaching the form to your federal income tax return.
 The penalties may include any of the following taxes: